SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Introduction

 which predicts that $\theta^{\nu}_{23}=\frac{\pi}{4}$ and $\theta^{\nu}_{12}=\arcsin\frac{1}{\sqrt{3}}$, but $\theta^{\nu}_{13}=0$.
 The two nonzero leptonic mixing angles $\theta^{\nu}_{12}$ and $\theta^{\nu}_{23}$ are predicted to be rather large by contrast with the quark mixing angles, which are known to be very small~\cite{PDG/2012}.
-The simple pattern suggests some kind of underlying non-Abelian discrete flavor symmetry $G_{f}$ would exist in the lepton sector at least.
-Indeed the Tri-Bimaximal neutrino mixing is successfully explained by a certain number of flavor models based on different discrete non-Abelian symmetry groups.
-The tetrahedral group $A_{4}$, which has only 12 elements, seems to be suitable and economical to reproduce the simple mixing structure as a good first order approximation after symmetry broken properly.
-An alternative approach is to enlarge the $A_{4}$ flavor symmetry group, such as the $S_{4}$ group is the most popular one.
-In most of models either Abelian discrete groups $Z_{N}$ or continuous U(1) groups are needed to eliminate unwanted couplings both in vacuum alignment and fermion masses.
-For the flavor models based on the typical discrete symmetries, please see Ref.~\cite{Alta/2010,Ish/2010a,King/rev} for a review.
-The other models based on continuous groups have been proposed~\cite{King/2005,deMe/2006,deMe/2007,King/2006,Antusch/2008,Berger/2010,Adul/2009}.
-By adding higher order corrections to both charged lepton sector and neutrino sector, most of the models based on discrete flavor symmetry groups can obtain a non-zero reactor angle $\theta_{13} \sim \mathcal {O}(\lambda^{2}_{c})$, with $\lambda_{c} = \sin\theta_{c}\simeq 0.22$ being Wolfenstein parameter~\cite{Wolfen/1983}, where $\theta_{c}$ is the Cabibbo angle.
-The resulting small $\theta_{13}$ was within the range of global neutrino data fits~\cite{Fogli/2008} before the determinate large $\theta_{13}$ Daya Bay~\cite{dyb/2013} neutrino experiment measured.
-The deviations from the TBM values of $\theta_{12}$ and $\theta_{23}$ are also at most $\mathcal {O}(\lambda^{2}_{c})$ when both charged lepton and neutrino corrections are included, which is in agreement at 3$\sigma$ error range with the experimental data or say global fits.
-Even before the Daya Bay result, however, there have emerged direct evidence of large $\theta_{13}$ while take account of the data from T2K~\cite{T2K/2011}, MINOS~\cite{MINOS/2011a} and Double Chooz \cite{DC/2012}.
-The evidence from the reactor neutrino experiments brings great challenge in flavor model building because subleading corrections are usually too small to generate the sizable $\theta_{13}$.
-Another problem is these models usually work well in lepton sector to produce suitable mass hierarchies and mixing for both charged leptons and neutrinos, but they are difficult to reproduce the proper mass hierarchies and/or mixings of quark sector without fine tuning~\cite{Melo/2010} or accidental enhancement~\cite{Ding/2010a}.
+Besides the Tri-Bimaximal mixing pattern \textit{ansatz}, similar simple mixing patterns with vanishing $\theta^{\nu}_{13}$ were proposed, such as Bimaximal (BM)~\cite{BM/1998,Alta/2009a, Melo/2011a}, Golden-Ratio (GR)~\cite{GR/2007, Everett/2009,Rode/2009a,Adul/2009d,Ding/2012b} and Democratic~\cite{DE/1996} mixing patterns.
+The simple patterns suggest some kind of underlying non-Abelian discrete flavor symmetry $G_{f}$ would exist in the lepton sector at least.
+Indeed the mixing patterns have been paid a lot of attention in the flavor model buidlding community.
+For the flavor models based on the typical discrete symmetries, please see Refs.~\cite{Alta/2010,Ish/2010a,King/rev} for a review.
+The models based on continuous groups have been proposed~\cite{King/2005,deMe/2006,deMe/2007,King/2006,Antusch/2008,Berger/2010,Adul/2009}.
+By adding higher order corrections, most of the models can give rise to a non-zero reactor angle $\theta_{13} \sim \mathcal {O}(\lambda^{2}_{c})$, with $\lambda_{c} = \sin\theta_{c}\simeq 0.22$ being Wolfenstein parameter~\cite{Wolfen/1983}, where $\theta_{c}$ is the Cabibbo angle.
+The resulting small $\theta_{13}$ was within the range of global fits~\cite{Fogli/2008} before the determinate large $\theta_{13}$ Daya Bay~\cite{dyb/2013} neutrino experiment measured.
+The deviations from the TBM values of $\theta_{12}$ and $\theta_{23}$ are also at most $\mathcal {O}(\lambda^{2}_{c})$ when subleading effects are included, which is in agreement at 3$\sigma$ error range with the experimental data or say global fits.